 Fear not.
 As badly worded as that is, it may not be all doom and gloom.
 First, let’s take a very simple look at what indicator repainting is traditionally known as.
 Then we will look at how Indicator repainting can affect your results.
 Finally, we will discuss if it is something you should be worried about.

 In its simplest form, indicator repainting happens to all indicators which rely on the close price of a candle for their calculation.
-During live trading or forward testing, the close value of the current bar is constantly changing as soon as the bar opens and until the moment it closes.
+During live trading or forward testing, the close value of the current bar is constantly changing from as soon as the bar opens until the moment it closes.
 The final close price is not known until right at the end of the bar.
 This means that the indicator is constantly “repainting” during the bar.
 You will see that indicators are constantly moving with each tick received.
 Place an RSI on your and watch it move to see it in action.
 Since the indicator moves before the candle closes, it can lead to false signals.

 Conversely, in backtesting, we receive open, high, low and close data all at the same time.
 As such, we miss all the noise that happened during the bar.
 We don’t see how many times price bounced between the high and low.
 We also do not see how many times an indicator fired off a false signal.
 Therefore, in backtesting we only get a confirmed signal.
 The trade-off with this is that you have to wait until the open of the next bar to place an order.